dezeroku/arch_ansible/README.md

 - Follow [LVM_on_LUKS](https://wiki.archlinux.org/title/dm-crypt/Encrypting_an_entire_system#LVM_on_LUKS) for partitioning
   Basic setup without separate home can be followed

-- Bootstrap with the following list `pacstrap -K /mnt base base-devel linux linux-firmware lvm2 networkmanager ansible git neovim refind`
+- Bootstrap with the following list `pacstrap -K /mnt <intel-ucode or amd-ucode depending on your CPU> base base-devel linux linux-firmware lvm2 networkmanager ansible git neovim refind`

 - Follow the guide again until you get to initramfs, then set up according to the `LVM_on_LUKS` article.
 Additionally you can add the `resume` hook after both `filesystems` and `lvm2`, but before `fsck` if you want to use hibernation later on.